Finding Self Compassion

 In our Everyday Lives

-Weekend Retreat with John Douglas
+Midweek Retreat with John Douglas

 For most of us, having a good sense of self esteem seems important.
 When we have it, we feel good about ourselves and more positive and motivated in our lives.
 Conversely, with low self esteem we are likely to feel bad about ourselves which often leads to a lack of self care and can contribute to depression.